anishsharma21/cassius-frontend/docs/RedditPosts.md

 ### How It Works for Users

 1. **Navigate to Posts Tab**: Go to Reddit Hub → Posts tab
-2. **Select Subreddit**: Choose from pre-configured subreddits (8 default subreddits added automatically on signup)
+2. **Select Subreddit**: Choose from business-relevant subreddits (discovered automatically based on your business context)
 3. **Add Context** (Optional): Provide additional context or specific points to emphasize
 4. **Generate Post**: Click "Generate Post" to start AI-powered creation
 5. **Watch Real-time Generation**: Content streams live in both the main interface and SideChat